-“Standard Contractual Clauses” means the standard contractual clauses set out in the Annex of Commission Implementing Decision (EU) 2021/914 of 4 June 2021.
+“Standard Contractual Clauses” means the standard contractual clauses located at https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?uri=CELEX:32021D0914&locale=en.
 If such Standard Contractual Clauses are superseded by new or modified Standard Contractual Clauses, the new or modified Standard Contractual Clauses shall be deemed to be incorporated into this DPA.

 3. DATA PROTECTION AND PRIVACY

-3.1 only Process the Personal Data in accordance with Customer’s documented instructions and on its behalf, and in accordance with the Terms and this DPA.
+3.1 only process the personal data in accordance with Customer’s documented instructions and on its behalf, and in accordance with the SERVICES AGREEMENT and this DPA.

 3.5 provide full, reasonable cooperation and assistance to Customer in:

-3.6 only Process or use Personal Data on its systems or facilities to the extent necessary to perform its obligations under the Terms.
+3.6 only process or use personal data on its systems or facilities to the extent necessary to perform its obligations under the Services Agreement.

-3.7 as required under Data Protection Laws, maintain accurate written records of all the Processing activities of any Personal Data carried out under the Terms (including the categories of Processing carried out and, where applicable, the transfers of Personal Data), and shall make such records available to the applicable supervisory authority on request.
+3.7 as required under Data Protection Laws, maintain accurate written records of any and all the processing activities of any personal data carried out under the SERVICES AGREEMENT (including the categories of processing carried out and, where applicable, the transfers of personal data), and shall make such records available to the applicable supervisory authority on request;

-3.8 make all reasonable efforts to ensure that Personal Data is accurate and up to date at all times while in its custody or under its control, to the extent Service Provider has the ability to do so.
+3.8 make all reasonable efforts to ensure that personal data are accurate and up to date at all times while in its custody or under its control, to the extent Service Provider has the ability to do so;

-3.9 not lease, sell (including as defined in the CCPA and CPRA) or otherwise distribute Personal Data.
+3.9 not lease, sell (including as defined in the CCPA) or otherwise distribute personal data;

 4.1 Sub-Processors.
-Customer authorizes the Service Provider to subcontract the Processing of Personal Data to third parties (the “Sub-Processors”).
-The Sub-Processors listed at https://cheq.ai/sub-processors/ as at the date of this DPA (the “Sub-Processor List”) are approved by the Customer.
+Customer authorizes the Service Provider to subcontract the processing of Personal Data to third parties (the “Sub-Processors”).
+The Sub-Processors listed at https://cheq.ai/sub-processors/ as at the date of this Agreement (the “Sub-Processor List”) are approved by the Customer.
 Such Sub-Processor List shall be updated by the Service Provider upon any change in the identity of the Sub-Processors.
 You may review and present material and reasonable objections, if any, which objections must be provided to the Service Provider within 7 days from the update of the list of subcontractors.
-If you object to the use of a certain Sub-Processor (the “Applicable Sub-Processor”), for a legitimate reason and the parties cannot reach an amicable solution on how to proceed further, the Service provider may terminate the Terms.
+If you object to the use of a certain Sub-Processor (the “Applicable Sub-Processor”), for a legitimate reason and the parties cannot reach an amicable solution on how to proceed further, the Service provider may terminate the term of the SERVICES AGREEMENT.

 5. THE TRANSFER OF PERSONAL DATA